 ^bIncludes payment from Oakland County.
-All unpaid real and personal property taxes paid in full for delinquent real property at the time of settlement with Oakland County.
-The
+All unpaid real and personal property taxes (except PA 189) are returned to Oakland County at the end of the collection period.
+The City is paid in full for delinquent real property at the time of settlement with Oakland County.
+The City is paid for delinquent personal property taxes as they are collected by Oakland County.